senthilraj/TimePicki/README.md

 About me
 ========
  I am senthil and I am 22 years old designer and developer specialised in UserInterface.
-I am doing rich websites and creating Hybrid mobile apps, any doubts or help feel free to contact me on Mail: senthil2rajan@gmail.com
+I am doing rich websites and creating Hybrid mobile apps, any doubts, need to make plugin or add addtional feature in this plugin feel free to catch me on Mail: senthil2rajan@gmail.com

 Website: http://senthilraj.github.io/resume/